Nitesh-bit/Weather-App/README.md

 ### What I learned

-I learned alot from this project.
+I learned a lot from this project.
 I learned how to use bootstrap for designing.
 I learned how to fetch the details using Rapid API for displaying the weather details.